List of content you will read in this article:

 Application key set successfully

-After installing Laravel a folder with larvael name (which we set in previous command) will be created.
+After installing Laravel a folder with the laravel name (which we set in the previous command) will be created.

-Given that web pages loading in cPanel are started from public_html folder and created projects in Laravel started from public folder, we must make a link between these two folders.
-This action will cause that site loading started from public folder directly.
+Given that web pages loading in cPanel are started from the public_html folder and created projects in Laravel started from the public folder, we must make a link between these two folders.
+This action will cause that site loading to start from the public folder directly.

-First of all remove public_html folder with below command.
+Step 9: First of all remove the public_html folder with the following command.

 rm –rf public_html

-Now you must create public_html folder which linked to public folder into laravel folder.
+Step 10: Now you must create a public_html folder which is linked to the public folder into the laravel folder.
 To do so, enter the command below:

 ln –s laravel/public public_html

-At this step Laravel installation steps are finished and you can see Laravel default page when loading your domain name.
+At this step, the Laravel installation steps are finished and you can see the Laravel default page when loading your domain name.